 Fly from your nearest capital city to Brisbane.
 Today, you will make your own way to our nominated group hotel, where you will meet fellow group members.
-You will then be transferred to the Interstate Rail Terminal in the City (Roma Street) where we board the ‘Spirit of the Outback”.
+At approximately 1pm, you will be transferred to the Interstate Rail Terminal in the City (Roma Street) where we board the ‘Spirit of the Outback” Train.

 The train departs Brisbane 1.55pm.
 Our Outback adventure starts here - with our journey on the Spirit of the Outback from Brisbane to Longreach.
 This fascinating 26 hour, 1300 km trip offers a unique insight into the history and culture of early Australia, combined with interesting commentary, a social atmosphere and an authentic dining experience.